mrocklin/blog/_posts/work/2014-09-01-Blaze-Expressions.md

 At its core, Blaze is an way to express data and computations.

 In the following example we build an abstract table for accounts in a simple bank.
-We then describe query, `deadbeats`, to find the names of the account holders with a negative balance.
+We then describe a query, `deadbeats`, to find the names of the account holders with a negative balance.

 {% highlight Python %}